soudegesu/blog/content/past/2018-04-22-python-datetime.en.md

 ## Points to keep in mind when dealing with date and time
 ### naive and aware

-In dealing with date and time in Python, keep in mind 2 kind of data **naive** and **aware**.
+In dealing with date and time in Python, keep in mind two kind of data **naive** and **aware**.

-The official Python document says as below.
+The official Python document says as below,

 * aware